VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

-**March 13th, 2024**.
+**April 10th, 2024**.

-The challenge for the next webinar is about visualising power and sample size calculations.
-Details can be found [here](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2024/2024-03-13).
+The challenge for the next webinar is about flow charts.
+Details can be found [here](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2024/2024-04-10).

 For more on PSI and wonderful wednesdays see https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays